 1.3.1.4 Reporting Requirements.

 Specific reporting requirements, and the specific format of reports, shall be set forth in the Contract between successful Bidders and the Agency.
+Contractors shall complete a Family Self Sufficiency Plan (Attachment 6) for each individual serviced through their project.
+Data from this plan shall be used to inform all reporting requirements.

 1.3.1.4.1.
 Reporting Requirements: Community Integration Services, Services to Older Refugees, and Youth Services